nvidia-riva/sample-apps/riva-contact/README.md

 ### Requirements

-1. Riva Contact is a `Node.js` application, intended to run in a Linux environment.
+1. Riva Contact is a `Node.js` application, intended to run in a Linux environment and `Node.js v18`.
 You will need [`npm`](https://docs.npmjs.com/cli/v8/commands/npm-install) to install the application.

 2. The application requires Riva Speech Services to run with two primary models: